Coco bread: Usage

 The bread has been a standard offering in school cafeterias as an inexpensive and filling lunch item.
 In Jamaica, coco bread is usually paired with patties or other fillings to form sandwiches.
 It is commonly served to go in bakeries and pastry shops across the island, and is eaten by all social classes.
 It may be served for dipping or as part of a bread basket.

 Variations and similar breads

 Jamaican coconut bread, which is small, round and soft, is a variation of coco bread.
-Hard dough bread from which coco bread is derived, and other dense, soft and slightly sweet breads like Jamaican cornbread, are also similar.
+Hard dough and grotto breads from which coco bread is derived, and other dense, soft and slightly sweet breads like Jamaican cornbread and peg bread, are also similar.
 In coastal Central America, which experienced Antillean migration, especially from Jamaica, between the 17th and 20th centuries, variations of coco bread can be found, like Honduran pan de coco, also made in coastal Guatemala, Nicaragua and San Andrés (not to be confused with Filipino pan de coco), and Creole bread made in Belize.
 Also, Japanese milk bread, French brioche and Chinese mantou share similarities with coco bread.